 Foreword

 Before there were Bahá’í books, pamphlets, period- icals—before there were, properly speaking, Bahá’í administrative institutions; before ‘Abdu’l-Bahá had made His historic voyage to America; before Shoghi Effendi transmitted to the English speakers of the world his own sensitive and authoritative translations of the Writings central to the Bahá’í Faith—there were Bahá’ís in America.
 On what spiritual food did they subsist?
 Ever since the announcement had been made at the World Parliament of Religions in 1893 concerning the spiritual sanctity of Bahá’u’lláh, Amer- icans began to explore the new Revelation.
 Some Persian Bahá’ís came from the Holy Land about that time to give lessons in the Bahá’í Faith in New York and Chicago.
-The first pilgrimage to ‘Akká and Haifa, in 1898, was followed by a steady and ever-increasing stream of Americans intent on hearing the Faith expounded by ‘Abdu’l-Bahá, Whom Bahá’u’lláh had designated Center of the Covenant.
+The first pilgrimage to ‘Akká and Haifa, in 1898, was followed by a steady and ever-increasing stream of Americans intent on hearing the Faith expounded by ‘Abdu’l-Bahá, Whom Bahá’u’lláh had designated the Center of the Covenant.
 The pilgrims, on their return to the United States and Canada, conveyed their ardor, enkindled at the feet of the Master, to their questing compatriots.
 They did it by word of mouth, by private letter, by widely circulated and continually copied and recopied letters, descrip- tions, journals, and accounts that went from hand to hand.
 Sometimes they published their little books and pamphlets, and, when the Bahá’í Publishing Society (predecessor of the present Bahá’í Publishing Trust)

 was established in 1902, these travelers’ accounts constituted an important part of its output.